 Many experiences though, can put an animal’s welfare at risk and maybe even your own.
 Often unwillingly and without knowing it, as tourists we can contribute to significant animal suffering and illegal activities such as endangered wildlife trading, as well as putting our own health and safety in jeopardy.

 Despite an increasing understanding of what constitutes good animal welfare and our recognition of animals as sentient beings with the ability to feel pleasure and pain, many tourist activities exist that involve the exploitation and mistreatment of animals.

 You can make a difference though.
-Put animal welfare first and avoid photo opportunities, animal handling interactions, riding animals and buying animal products.
+Put animal welfare first and do not disturb wildlife, keep a respectful distance, avoid photo opportunities, animal handling interactions, riding animals and buying animal products.
 And trust your instincts, if something doesn’t feel right – don’t do it.

 You can ensure your actions don’t contribute to animal cruelty and that your holiday experience benefits animals, rather than harms them.
 You hold the power to make choices that speak volumes.
 What you choose to experience or avoid can help ensure animal wellbeing, not animal suffering, and send a clear message to travel and tourism companies around the world that animal welfare matters.
 Choose animal-friendly tourism.

-Like many other travel companies, Booking.com recognises its responsibility towards ensuring any experiences it offers do not negatively impact animals’ lives.
-As such, these animal welfare standards, developed earlier in 2019 by Booking.com together with World Animal Protection, aim to provide guiding principles in how animals can be a part of the travel experience in a responsible, ethical and respectful way.
+Like many other travel companies, Booking.com and Explore both recognise their responsibilities towards ensuring any experiences they offer do not negatively impact animals’ lives.
+As such, they have both created a set of animal welfare standards, provides guiding principles in how animals can be a part of the travel experience in a responsible, ethical and respectful way.

 Having travel companies committing to ensuring their partners around the world meet these standards can drive forward positive changes for animals which may be impacted by the tourism industry.